 Have the children arrange their scales, eyes, and any distinguishing marks however they like, making yourself available to help with glue or any frustrating developments in the crafting process.

-Talk to the children about their dinosaurs – do they have names?
+When you are done crafting, talk to the children about their dinosaurs.
+Do they have names?
 What kinds of sounds do their dinosaurs make?
 What kind of dinosaur is it?